 Publish translations button that you can see greyed out in the screenshot above (after adding valid config the button will be clickable).
 Another consideration is that after you submit your project you may have to wait a really long time (usually days) before the results are returned.
 An actual person has to do the translations for you so this will take time.
 You will get a notification that your translation is ready.

 After Translation Has Completed

-After you select this, you should then be able to see the translated page within Episerver.
-The quickest way to do that is to navigate to the source page and within the 'languages now available' field, you should see your language – just click on the language you had selected and the translated page should now display.
+After the import process runs you should then be able to see the translated page within Episerver.
+The quickest way to do that is to navigate to the source page and within the 'languages now available' field.
+Click on the language you had selected and the translated page should now display.